momentfree/node-red-contrib-process-list/README.md

 # node-red-contrib-process-list
-Simple node to get information about running processes/tasks on server hosting Node-Red.
+Simple node to get list of running processes/tasks on server hosting Node-Red.
 It's based on [Process-list](https://www.npmjs.com/package/process-list) module.

 ## Install
 Install from PALETTE Manager or run the following command in your NODE-RED user directory typically: \~/.node-red